FAQs

 The provided stipend should cover everything a participant needs.
 However, in the past, participants have chosen to spend their own money on extra things such as a specialized banner for their booth or extra high-quality prints of artwork they want to highlight.

-Any money earned from sales at the festival is the mentees' to keep.
+Any money mentees earn from sales at the festival is theirs to keep.

 For any questions about the application process or program, please contact Josh Shapel.